 Enemy #3: Small drama that gets blown out of proportion.

 Depending on your personality type, this one may not apply to you.
 But I definitely fall prey to it all the time.

 Sometimes, I can be cool as a cucumber in the face of crisis.
 But usually not when it’s my own personal crisis.
 Conflicts with friends, forgotten/lost items, miscommunications, a super slow bus driver, and oh so many more things can become instant volcanoes of stress when, the truth is, they don’t need to be.

 In reality, they are little pebbles in the road that I could drive right over.
 Don’t let those pebbles derail you.
-Tell those pebbles who’s boss!
-Learn to enjoy the waiting, the interruptions, and the detours.
+Take a step back and recognize their smallness.
+Take a step away and refocus on what is unchanging and steady––God, your status as loved, the persistent beauty of the world around you.
+Practice appreciating the waiting, the interruptions, and the detours.
 They can become surprisingly great parts of your day.